Tuesday, September 11, 2012

 I would like to forget hearing the loud thuds of bodies hitting lobby roofs and cars as news crews broadcasted live from the scene.

-I would like to forget seeing all of lower manhattan covered in thick clouds of dust and pulverized computer consoles as the buildings collapsed.
+I would like to forget seeing all of lower Manhattan covered in thick clouds of dust and pulverized computer consoles as the buildings collapsed.

 I would like to forget the horrible rancid smell of electric, burnt plastic, and barbecue that hung in the air for days after as the ruins of the towers smoldered.

-I would like to forget thinking and worrying about my friend Sam, his wife, son, and newborn daughter who lived in an apartment next to the towers.
+I would like to forget thinking of and worrying about my friend Sam, his wife, son, and newborn daughter who lived in an apartment next to the towers.

 I would like to forget his heart wrenching tale as he made his way downtown desperately trying to see if his family was safe.